Introduction to Exposure, the Camera and 1st Assignment: 100 Images

 Assignment: 100 Images

 This week will be one of the most difficult weeks!
 Go out and make 100 images.
 Photograph whatever interests you.
 Carry your camera with you everywhere you go.
+I want to see a variety of images.
 Make images of your dog, the landscape, your car.
 Make images of your family and friends.
 Make images at work.
 Make images of the city.
 Think about what is in the frame and what is not.
 Look at the edges of the frame.
 Not everything has to be centered- Don’t center your subject.
 Think about the depth in the photograph, what is close by you, what is far away.
 Depth is created by how you frame the scene.
 With this first assignment I want you to explore your camera.
 Photograph in the light, look for light, let light illuminate your subject.
 Photograph outdoors, in the daylight.
 Make images that are in focus and properly exposed.
 That is your number one priority this week.

 Video1: Are you using a DSLR/Mirrorless or your camera phone.